hyperledger/fabric/docs/source/smartcontract/smartcontract.md

 world state data to which they would not otherwise have access due to smart contract namespaces.

-There are limitations to this inter-contract communication, which are described fully in the [chaincode namespace](../developapps/chaincodenamespace.html#cross-chaincode-access) topic.
+There are limitations to this inter-contract communication.

 ## System chaincode